 Quick guide to illicit enrichment

-By Andrew Dornbierer, Asset Recovery Specialist, Basel Institute on Governance
+Andrew Dornbierer, Asset Recovery Specialist, Basel Institute on Governance

 What is illicit enrichment in a nutshell?

-The UN Convention Against Corruption (UNCAC) defines illicit enrichment as a “significant increase in the assets of a public official that he or she cannot reasonably explain in relation to his or her lawful income”.
+At the international level, the United Nations Convention Against Corruption (UNCAC) defines illicit enrichment as a “significant increase in the assets of a public official that he or she cannot reasonably explain in relation to his or her lawful income”.

 Is it a crime?